geogardenclub/geogardenclub.github.io/docs/admin-guide/database-management/cloud-storage-integrity-check.md

 Now you can run the Cloud Storage Integrity Check command.
 Note that it takes around 5 minutes to run.

-Again, if this command detects problems, then it is up to the developer to figure out how to manually (or automatically using a DBOperation) to restore integrity.
+Again, if this command detects problems, then it is up to the developer/admin to figure out how to manually (or automatically using a DBOperation) to restore integrity.